AndersDJohnson/github-markdown-preview.user.js/README.md

 Preview comment edits on [GitHub][GitHub]'s [issues][gh-issues] & [pull requests][gh-pulls].
 Not sure why GitHub is missing this feature, but user scripts to the rescue!

+Talks to the [GitHub API for Markdown](gh-api-md) to render comment previews in [GitHub Flavored Markdown], including issues and PRs references for the current repository.

 ## Install

 ### Chrome